awsdocs/amazon-workmail-administration-guide/doc_source/migration_overview.md

 ## Step 2: Migrate to Amazon WorkMail<a name="prepare_mail_server"></a>

 You can work with any of our migration partners to migrate to Amazon WorkMail\.
-For information about about these providers, see [Amazon WorkMail](https://aws.amazon.com/workmail/details/)\.
+For information about about these providers, see [Amazon WorkMail Features](https://aws.amazon.com/workmail/features/)\.

 To migrate your mailboxes, you can assign an Amazon WorkMail user as the migration administrator\.
 You can specify the migration administrator in the following ways:
 + Add the new user **migration\_admin** in the Amazon WorkMail console\.
 You can also create the user **migration\_admin** in your Active Directory and enable this user for Amazon WorkMail\.